GSA/digitalgov.gov/content/events/2018/2018-01-10-january-plain-monthly-meeting.md

 youtube_id: Ua0cwD_re7s
 ---

-Join us for our first Plain Language Action and Information Network (PLAIN) Monthly meeting of 2018. _The topic for this meeting is coming soon._
+Join us for our first Plain Language Action and Information Network (PLAIN) Monthly meeting of 2018.

+At the Plain International meeting last year, many presenters discussed toolkits and how valuable they found them.

+In our January meeting (in person and online) please help us decide what to include in our toolkit.
+Let us know what resources you'd find useful.

+Start your thinking now!

+### About the Montly PLAIN Meetings

 Hosted by DigitalGov, meetings are in-person, online, or a mix of both.
 They are recorded and posted to DigitalGov's YouTube channel.

 In addition to addressing timely topics, like science communications and health literacy, typical discussions include: plain language training; hands-on editing exercises; how to write for web and social media; and content strategy.